How to make an iced Americano: your summer savior is here

 (Image: © Future)

 Next, the espresso goes in, then the ice last before you give it a swirl.
-Obviously, the more ice you put in, the colder it will be, but there’s no need to go crazy – a generous handful should be sufficient.
+The more ice you put in, the colder it will be, but there’s no need to go crazy – a generous handful should be sufficient.
 Again, the ice should be made with filtered water to prevent anything from contaminating the flavor of the espresso.

 • Tip: If you put the espresso in first and then add cold water, you’ll get less crema on top.
 Crema fans should always start with the water.